GregoryAshton/PH3010_advanced_python/guides/getting_setup_lab_computers.md

-# Using the RHUL Physics Lab machines
+# Getting setup with the RHUL physics lab computers

 The lab computers come pre-installed with all the software needed for this group project.
 This tutorial will walk you through how to use it.